Investing in property isn’t as straightforward as you might think, and if you don’t do it right, it could end up costing you a fortune.

 - Gentrification and renovation change the nature or quality of properties which again, results in the median house price for the area is incorrect.

 Using median price data is risky for investment purchases and can cause costly investment mistakes.

-Just because median prices go up in the area doesn’t mean that value of any local property also increases.
+Just because median prices go up in the area doesn’t mean that the value of any local property also increases.

-It’s true, successful property investors need research and data to aid an investment decision, but it’s not enough on its own.
+It’s true, that successful property investors need research and data to aid an investment decision, but it’s not enough on its own.